-Refer to the Registration Standards tab on the Board's website.
+&lt;sup>5 Refer to the Registration Standards tab on the Board's website at www.optometryboard.gov.au.

 2.4 Practice procedures

 Optometrists should ensure that:

 - scheduled medicines are stored securely and in accordance with the manufacturer's recommendations and as required under the legislation of the relevant jurisdiction - details of in-practice administration of scheduled medicines are recorded on the patient's clinical record, and - if required under the legislation of the jurisdiction, relevant authorities are notified of the loss or theft of a scheduled medicine.